arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 <!--
 author:   Joy Payton
 email:    paytonk@chop.edu
-version:  1.2
+version:  0.4
 language: en
 narrator: US English Female
 title: R Basics: Visualizing Data With ggplot2
 comment:  Learn how to visualize data using R's `ggplot2` package.
-long_description: Do you want to learn how to make some basic data visualizations in R?
-In this module you'll learn about the "grammar of graphics" and the base code that you need to get started making any visualization using the basic ingredients of a tidy data frame, a geometric type, and some aesthetic mappings (we'll explain what all of those are).
+long_description: Do you want to learn how to make some basic data visualizations (graphs) in R?
+In this module you'll learn about the "grammar of graphics" and the base code that you need to get started.
+We'll use the basic ingredients of a tidy data frame, a geometric type, and some aesthetic mappings (we'll explain what all of those are).
 This module teaches the use of the `ggplot2` package, which is part of the `tidyverse` suite of packages.

 @learning_objectives